King County lags in distributing rent assistance for tenants, landlords

 King County contracted with an outside company, GrantCare, for about $501,400 to build the new data and tracking system.
 The county says it has so far paid the company about $200,500.

-Initial contract documents contemplated that money would start to flow by May.
+Initial contract documents contemplated that rent assistance money would start to flow by May.
 The county later estimated mid-July, then said it started making payments in late July.

 King County has now started testing and using the database for some limited uses and plans to begin to “ramp up” its use in coming weeks, Ellerbrook said.